igalonso/apigee-analytics-load-generator-demo/README.md

 This traffic ensures that there is constant hit on cache, errors and different apps built on top of API Products.

-### You don’t need to deploy this demo to use it!
-You can request access to **emea-poc13** Apigee organization and showcase it from there.

 All assets in this project start with Load-Generator except apps.

 Demo Product/Proxies relationship ![imgs/image alt text](imgs/image_1.png)